How to Replace the Water Pump on a 2012 Ford F-150

 ✅ After Repair

-- Recheck coolant level after the engine fully cools down.
+- Recheck coolant level after the first heat cycle and again the next day.

 💰 DIY vs Shop Cost